-- Practice holding still or bringing arm above head.
+- Practice holding still or bringing your arms above your head.

-Also, women should be prepared to take a pregnancy test when you come for simulation.
-Most facilities will require a pregnancy test within 7 days of simulation.
-This is often times given right before your simulation.
+Also, you will likely need to take a pregnancy test when you come for the simulation.
+Most facilities require a pregnancy test within 7 days of simulation.
+This is often done right before your simulation.

-You will want to start thinking about what time of day is ideal for your daily treatment times.
+You will want to start thinking about what time of day is ideal for your daily treatment time.
 In some instances, you will make your treatment schedule the day of your simulation.
-Other times you may make your schedule over the phone after your simulation or it may be made on a weekly basis depending on your facility.
+Other times you will make your schedule over the phone after your simulation depending on your facility.

 Preparation for Treatment

-Your care team should give you the instructions prior to your treatment.
-These may be similar to the instructions you had for simulation.
+Your care team should give you treatment instructions prior to your first day of treatment.
+These may include some of the same instructions you had for simulation.

 - Arrive on time for all treatment sessions.
-If you are stuck in traffic, having difficulty getting to treatment, or need to cancel your appointment you should call your team and let them know.
+If you are stuck in traffic, having difficulty getting to treatment, or need to cancel your appointment you should call your care team and let them know.
 Make sure you get the phone number to call for this on your first day of treatment.

 - Ask questions and tell us your concerns.

-- Talk to therapists or nurses about side effects you are experiencing.
+- Talk to your therapists and nurses about side effects you are having.

 - Eat a healthy diet or suggested diet from your care team.

-- Talk with the social worker about transportation, support, and coping with cancer.
+- Talk with your social worker about transportation, support, and coping with cancer.

-- Maintain your weight – minimal gain or loss is ideal.
+- Minimal weight gain or loss is ideal.
 Ask to talk with the dietitian if you are having trouble maintaining your weight.

 - Care for any skin reactions that may occur.
 Your team will give you skin care instructions.

 When you arrive in the department for your treatment you can expect to either do a self-check-in at a kiosk or check-in at a front desk with the receptionist.
 You may be asked to fill out paperwork or do a weekly insurance verification.
 Expect to be in the department for an hour each day, some days will be longer and others will be shorter.
-If there is anything you are unsure of please ask.
-Your care team is there to help answer all of your questions.
-Be prepared to ask questions.
-There is no bad question.
+If there is anything you are unsure of, please ask.
+Your care team is there to help answer all your questions.